-At the end of the Middle Ages, the church had a form of a building orientated towards the side of the world, three-nave with a central nave raised by about 4-5 meters above the aisles.
+At the end of the Middle Ages, the church had a form of a building orientated towards the cardinal side of the world, with a central nave raised by about 4-5 meters above the two aisles.
 The central nave did not receive its own windows, so the church became a pseudo-basilica.
 Both the central nave and the aisles received a division into three bays, but the north aisle was extended towards the chancel by another three bays.
 The three-bay, elongated chancel was finished from the east along with the northern aisle by an irregular polygon.
 A two-storey rectangular annex was attached to it from the south.
 Its lower part includes the sacristy, the chapel is on the upper floor.
 Chapels and a porch were added to the northern aisle.

-The belfry standing next to the church on the south side at a distance of 6 meters, was added at the end of the 15th century on one of the city’s defensive towers.
-It did not protrude beyond the perimeter of the city walls.
+The belfry standing next to the church on the south side at a distance of 6 meters, was added at the end of the 15th century on one of the town defensive towers.
+It did not protrude beyond the perimeter of the town walls.
 It received five storeys on a square plan with a side length of 9 meters, the penultimate one was decorated with plastered niches.
 All floors were marked with offsets in the thickness of the wall or horizontal cornices.
 The window openings were pierced in the ogival pattern, and the top of the tower was covered with a high, ceramic roof with a ridge.
 A suspended stone porch made the passage from the belfry to the church possible.

 The long period of construction, and especially the expansion of the temple, had undoubtedly influenced the exceptionally unusual and interesting spatial and architectural arrangement of the object.
 As a result of numerous layers and stages of construction works and alterations, a very interesting building was created with numerous irregularities in composition, while retaining all the style features.

 The oldest preserved element of the Gothic furnishings of the church from the late 15th century is a stone sacramentary, almost 10 meters high, with rare in Silesia stairs and a tracery balustrade.
-Two of the dozen or so of the original Gothic and early Renaissance altars after World War II were moved to Wrocław, while the remaining antique elements of the church’s equipment are already Renaissance and Baroque.
+Two of the dozen or so of the original Gothic altars after World War II were moved to Wrocław, while the remaining antique elements of the church’s equipment are already Renaissance and Baroque.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.